Epicalable/ComDash/README.md

 ## Other Functions Available
 Apart from APIs to retreive information ComDash also comes with some more functionalities for users to use:-
 1. Tasks-Tracker:
-Comdash allows you to track tasks which will be stored on your browser's local storage (Introduced in commit e42da78 ) to prevent erasing the tasks if you exit or reloaad the page.
+Comdash allows you to track tasks which will be stored in FireBase to prevent erasing the tasks if you exit or reloaad the page.
    <img width="100" alt="tasks" src="https://github.com/user-attachments/assets/507d6884-4077-435c-a171-5bbdaa511c27">

 2. Calender:
-Comdash has an in-built calander which allows you see what date it is.
+Comdash has an in-built calander which allows you to see what day and date it is.
    <img width="100" alt="calender" src="https://github.com/user-attachments/assets/8be73a88-4506-4e0f-9e1a-d332ce7d3b24">